US blames North Korea for hacking spree, says more attacks likely

 "The U.S. government seeks to arm network defenders with the tools they need to identify, detect and disrupt North Korean government malicious cyber activity that is targeting our country's and our allies’ networks," a DHS official said about the alert.
 The official was not authorized to speak publicly.

-(Reporting by Dustin Volz in Washington and Jim Finkle in Toronto; Additional reporting by Michelle Nichols at the United Nations; Editing by Jonathan Oatis and Lisa Shumaker)
+(Reporting by Dustin Volz in Washington and Jim Finkle in Toronto; Additional reporting by Michelle Nichols at the United Nations; editing by Jonathan Oatis, Lisa Shumaker, Grant McCool)